|

 Comprehension and Analysis of Grade-Level-Appropriate Text

-2.2 Analyze the way in which clarity of meaning is affected by the patterns of
+2.2 Analyze the way in which clarity of meaning is affected by the patterns

-organization, hierarchical structures, repetition of the main ideas, syntax, and word
+organization, hierarchical structures, repetition of the main ideas, syntax,

 choice in the text.

-2.3 Verify and clarify facts presented in other types of expository texts by using a
+2.3 Verify and clarify facts presented in other types of expository texts

 variety of consumer, workplace, and public documents.

-2.4.
-Make warranted and reasonable assertions about the author's arguments by using elements of the text to defend and clarify interpretations.
+by using elements of the text to defend and clarify interpretations.

-2.5 Analyze an author's implicit and explicit philosophical assumptions and beliefs
+2.5 Analyze an author's implicit and explicit philosophical assumptions

 about a subject.